AdityaPachupate/scribbleio-clone/readme.md

 **.NET:**
 - `System.Threading.Timer` — fires a callback on an interval; use it for the per-turn countdown
 - `Clients.Client(connectionId)` — send a message to *one specific* client (drawer gets the real word, others don't)
-- `IHubContext<DrawingHub>` — inject the hub context into a service class so `GameService` can broadcast without being inside a Hub method
+- `IHubContext<GameHub>` — inject the hub context into a service class so `GameService` can broadcast without being inside a Hub method

 **Angular:**
 - `BehaviorSubject` — track reactive state (current drawer, time left) that multiple components need to observe